identitymonk/ConferenceTweetMapper/README.md

 - Script Append: Continue an import or update an import with a list of tweets.
 Look before if tweet is alredy imported or not.
 - Switch script function to Async https://www.aeracode.org/2018/02/19/python-async-simplified/
 - Think about KPIs: Tweet rate, Top for User/Tweet/Hashtag/Mention
-- WebUI to see Grpah online
+- WebUI to see Graph online
 - Update logging to console to be more dynamic
 - ~~Better date management~~
 - ~~Change the Post and Pre conference period id to something speciifc to the conference upload to prevent cross mapping~~